Last updated on October 13th, 2018 at 12:37 am

 Dubbed as “eternal spring” because of its inviting weather, Medellin is a city like no other.
 What was once known notoriously for its crime rates has now blossomed and caught the world’s attention as it catches up and rises as one of the best locations in South America.
 Medellin boasts of a mix of urban living and nature loving with its eco-árbol, Orquideorama, and Barefoot Park.
 The city does not hide away its history and presents it beautifully in the Casa de la Memoria.
 Don’t miss out on visiting Parque de los Desos (or Park of Wishes) that has its own open-air cinema, and Plazoleta de las Esculturas that showcases bronze sculptures by Colombia’s very own Fernando Botero.
 Another innovation to marvel at are Medellin’s cable cars, with the Linea L being one of the most famous routes.
 From these you can see mountain and valley views, and the city’s rooftops down below.
 Not only is it now safe at night, the city comes alive during the dark with its salsa nights, pub crawls, playhouses, hip-hop and reggae bars, and more.

-Many things to do in Medellin, probably the most beautiful city in Colombia, especially in Christmas with the lights, locals are called paisas in Medellin!
+Many free things to do in Medellin, probably the most beautiful city in Colombia, especially in Christmas with the lights, locals are called paisas in Medellin!

 A tourist hot spot and the nation’s capital, no other place in the country better presents the diverse culture and transformation that has happened to Colombia over the past decades.
 From fabulous museums like the Museo del Oro (or Gold Museum) and Museo Botero del Banco de la Republica to tours of the Salt Cathedral and salt mines, coffee tours and graffiti tours, Bogota has a lot to show its tourists.
 For those who want to explore Bogota like a local, make sure to eat authentic Colombian food at the many restaurants in the city.
 Other ways to get to know Bogota is by walking around the historical district of La Candelaria and visiting the city’s largest park, Parque Central Simon Bolivar.
 With so many sights to see, be sure to pack your comfy shoes when planning a trip to Bogota!
 Read here to know where to stay in Bogota.